vilian-mollov/SoftUni-courses/README.md

 # SoftUni-courses
 All of my practical experience in the software university.
-Homework, labs, exercise and more.
+Homework, labs, exercises and more.